Skip to content

 Ingest

-A phase that reverse-engineers SNIPER artifacts from an existing codebase.
-Spawns a 3-agent team (code-archaeologist, architecture-cartographer, convention-miner) to produce brief, architecture, and conventions documents.
-Invoked with /sniper-ingest.
+A protocol that reverse-engineers SNIPER artifacts from an existing codebase.
+Runs scan, document, and extract phases to produce project documentation and conventions.
+Invoked with /sniper-flow --protocol ingest.

 L